sicongx/digital-twin-policy-learning/README.md

 - `digital_twin_policy_learning.py`
   Core implementation of the framework.
-  This notebook defines the main classes and functions, including:
+  This module defines the main classes and functions, including:
   - Data preprocessing into trajectory format
   - RNN-based environment simulator
   - Tabular Q-learning algorithm